Red Sox avoid sweep with 6-4 win over A’s

 Semien’s drive also left Fenway over the Monster.

-TRAINER’S ROOM: Athletics: Cahill (right shoulder impingement) was reinstated from the 10-day DL before the game and outfielder Jake Smolinski was optioned to Triple-A Nashville.
+Athletics: Cahill (right shoulder impingement) was reinstated from the 10-day DL before the game and outfielder Jake Smolinski was optioned to Triple-A Nashville.
 “When you don’t play for an extended period-of-time, get some at-bats, you don’t feel comfortable,” manager Bob Melvin said.

 Red Sox: Second baseman Dustin Pedroia (recovering from offseason left knee surgery) is expected to resume his rehab assignment with Triple-A Pawtucket on Friday.
 With the PawSox rained out Tuesday and a morning game Wednesday, Pedroia was in Boston.
 Manager Alex Cora said they’d find somewhere for him to play if expected rain comes this weekend.
 “He needs his repetitions,” Cora said.
 “We’ll find innings.”

-ROAD WOES: Cahill hasn’t picked up a win on the road — start or relief — since a victory at Colorado on August 20, 2016, a span of 24 games.
+Cahill hasn’t picked up a win on the road — start or relief — since a victory at Colorado on August 20, 2016, a span of 24 games.

-WHAT A CATCH: A’s right fielder Stephen Piscotty made a running catch before tumbling headfirst over a short wall down the line.
+A’s right fielder Stephen Piscotty made a running catch before tumbling headfirst over a short wall down the line.
 The play was overturned after replay review.

-QUICK START: Boston third baseman Rafael Devers played in his 100th major league game before his 22nd birthday, only one of three Red Sox players to do that in the last 50 years.
+Boston third baseman Rafael Devers played in his 100th major league game before his 22nd birthday, only one of three Red Sox players to do that in the last 50 years.
 The others are: Bogaerts and former right fielder Dwight Evans.

-UP NEXT: Athletics: RHP Andrew Triggs (3-1, 5.31 ERA) is slated to start the opener of a four-game series on Thursday in Toronto.
+Athletics: RHP Andrew Triggs (3-1, 5.31 ERA) is slated to start the opener of a four-game series on Thursday in Toronto.

 Red Sox: LHP David Price (3-4, 4.89) is line to pitch Thursday’s opener of a four-game series against Baltimore.
 The game is a makeup from the Patriots’ Day rainout.